Mailchimp Logo

 Mailchimp Logo History

 More than a billion emails pass through the Mailchimp platform every day.
-It helps millions of people around the world with a wide range of marketing automation features.
+It helps millions of people worldwide with a wide range of marketing automation features.
 Quite unnoticed, the internet startup has evolved into a global email provider.
-Moreover, the corporate identity developed along with the brand because Dan and Ben tried to create a holistic visual identity and never limited themselves to some framework.
+Moreover, the corporate identity developed alongside the brand, as Dan and Ben sought to create a holistic visual identity and never limited themselves to a framework.

-The Mailchimp identity is the epitome of creativity.
-It combines unusual author’s fonts, moving illustrations, and playful mood.
-Therefore, all the service’s trademarks that have been in use since 2001 are catchy, bright, and attractive.
+The Mailchimp identity epitomizes creativity.
+It combines unusual author’s fonts, moving illustrations, and a playful mood.
+Therefore, all of the service’s trademarks in use since 2001 are catchy, bright, and attractive.

 What is Mailchimp?